 After 15 years in the kitchens of such iconic New York restaurants as Marcus Samuelsson’s Aquavit, Chef Michael Garrett joined the faculty at ICE in 2013.
 Garrett never planned to be a chef — he hoped to become a firefighter like his grandfather, but instead wound up washing dishes at 17 years old, a position he says turned into the “longest summer job of [his] life.”

-After culinary school, Chef Michael found himself in New York City and eventually spent 10 years working for Marcus Samuelsson, wearing the toque of Executive Chef of Red Rooster before his departure.
+After culinary school, Chef Michael found himself in New York City and eventually spent 10 years working for Marcus Samuelsson, most notably wearing the toque of executive chef at Red Rooster.
 He’s excited to have the ability to broaden the minds of ICE’s culinary students and nurture them from ground zero to graduation.
 He hopes to inspire everyone at ICE to live their dream, using their passion and the skills they hone here.

 When he’s not teaching, Michael enjoys travel, music and visiting the markets of his home borough, Queens, where he seeks out flavors from around the globe.